Characterizations of smooth projective horospherical varieties of Picard number one: Introduction

-The characterization problem for the case when $X$ is of type $(G_2, \alpha_2, \alpha_1)$ was discussed in \cite{Hw15}.
-Most of the arguments in \cite{Hw15} can also be applied to the case when $X$ is of type $(B_m, \alpha_{m-1}, \alpha_m)$ or of type $(F_4, \alpha_2, \alpha_3)$, which is done in Section \ref{sect:horospherical BF type}.
-For the geometric structures associated to them, the second author suggested a way to construct a Cartan connection which solves the local equivalence problem by showing that the condition (C) in \cite{Mo93} is satisfied (Proposition 53 of \cite{Ki}).
-Due to a gap in the proof of Theorem 17 of \cite{Ki}, instead, we use the prolongation methods developed in \cite{HM}.

-For the smooth horospherical variety of type $(C_m, \alpha_{i+1}, \alpha_i)$ or of type $(G_2, \alpha_2, \alpha_1)$, Hwang and Li solve the characterization problem, proving that these horospherical varieties can be characterized by their varieties of minimal rational tangents (\cite{HL19}, \cite{HL21}).
-They use Theorem 2.16 of \cite{HL19} to solve the local equivalence problem.
-A new input of this paper is the use of the prolongation methods and the computation of the Lie algebra cohomology, which replace the role of Theorem 2.16 of \cite{HL19}.
-As a result, we don't need to show the vanishing of holomorphic sections of all types but the vanishing of only those associated with the nonvanishing Lie algebra cohomology.
+For the smooth horospherical varieties $(C_m, \alpha_{i+1}, \alpha_i)$ and $(G_2, \alpha_2, \alpha_1)$, Hwang and Li solve the characterization problem, proving that these horospherical varieties are characterized by their varieties of minimal rational tangents (\cite{HL19}, \cite{HL21}).
+In this paper we prove the same characterization for other smooth horospherical varieties in the list of Theorem \ref{thm:Horospheical pasquier}.

+As we said at the beginning, the main issue is how to obtain the local equivalence of geometric structures modeled on $\mathcal C(X) \subset \mathbb P(TX)$.

+One effective way to solve the local equivalence problem of geometric structures is by constructing Cartan connections.
+In the cases dealt with Theorem \ref{previous results}, the existence of a Cartan connection solving local equivalence problem of geometric structures modeled on the subbundle $\mathcal C(X) \subset \mathbb P(TX)$ was proved by Tanaka (Theorem \ref{theorem tanaka}).
+Later on, Morimoto extended the theory of Cartan connections to geometric structures satisfying the condition (C) (Theorem \ref{theorem morimoto}).
+Hwang and Li developed a way to solve the local equivalence problem from the vanishing of certain types of sections (Theorem \ref{theorem HwangLi}).
+In this paper we use the prolongation methods (Theorem \ref{thm:prolongation methods} and Proposition \ref{prop:prolongation methods}) together with the computation of the Lie algebra cohomology.

-The computation of Lie algebra cohomology $H^2(\mathfrak g_-, \Gamma)$ is of independent interest, where $\mathfrak g_-$ is the negative part of a graded Lie algebra $\frak g$ and $\Gamma$ is a representation of $\frak g$.
-When $\frak g$ is not semisimple, we cannot apply the theory of Kostant directly to compute it (\cite{Ko61}).
-We suggest a way to compute the Lie algebra cohomology $H^2(\mathfrak g_-, \Gamma)$ by reducing it to the computation of the Lie algebra cohomology associated with the restriction of the action to the semisimple part of $\frak g$.
-It is worth comparing our procedure with the Lyndon-Hochschild-Serre spectral sequence, which is a tool to compute the Lie algebra cohomology when $\frak g$ is not semisimple (\cite{HS53}, \cite{HS73}). \\
+The computation of Lie algebra cohomology $H^2(\mathfrak m, \Gamma)$ is of independent interest, where $\mathfrak m$ is the negative part of a graded Lie algebra $\mathfrak g$ and $\Gamma$ is a representation of $\mathfrak g$.
+When $\mathfrak g$ is not semisimple, we cannot apply the theory of Kostant directly to compute it (\cite{Ko61}).
+We suggest a way to compute the Lie algebra cohomology $H^2(\mathfrak m, \Gamma)$ by reducing it to the computation of the Lie algebra cohomology associated with the restriction of the action to the semisimple part of $\mathfrak g$.
+It is worth comparing our procedure with the Lyndon-Hochschild-Serre spectral sequence, which is a tool to compute the Lie algebra cohomology when $\mathfrak g$ is not semisimple (\cite{HS53}, \cite{HS73}).